mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### How can you compare a neural network that has one layer, one input and output to a logistic regression model?

-Logistic regression is a Machine lEARNING technique used to predict in situations where there are exactly two possibilities.
+Logistic regression is a Machine Learning technique used to predict in situations where there are exactly two possibilities.
 For example, you might want to predict the sex of a person (0 = male, 1 = female) based on three predictor variables such as age, height, and annual income.

 A good way to compare logistic regression to a neural network is to understand that you can simulate logistic regression with a neural network that has one hidden layer with a single hidden node and the identity activation function, and a single output node with the logistic sigmoid activation function.

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/logistic_ann.jpeg?raw=true)

-In each case the final computed output is p = 0.5474, which corresponds to a prediction of class = 1 because the p (probability) is greater than 0.50.
+In each case the final computed output is $p = 0.5474$, which corresponds to a prediction of class = 1 because the p (probability) is greater than 0.50.
 Notice that the neural network hidden node has a bias value that corresponds to the bias in LR.
 The neural network output node has a bias of 0.
 The single hidden-to-output weight has constant value of 1.

+#### What are the assumptions of Principle Component Analysis?

+1. **Sample size**: ideally, there should be 150+ cases and there should be ratio of at least five cases for each variable (Pallant, 2010)
+2. **Correlations**: there should be some (moderate at least) correlation among the factors to be considered for PCA.
+Otherwise, the number of principal components will be almost the same as the number of features in the dataset, which means carrying out PCA would be pointless.
+3. **Linearity**: it is assumed that the relationship between the variables are linearly related
+4. **Outliers**: PCA is sensitive to outliers; they should be removed.

 ## Deep Learning